A group of women fight back against a fantasy medieval society that systemically wrongs them.

 - E.g. Minotaur breaks through the door, will smash beams, gore, and throw folks about

-- The players describe the type of actions their characters will take, including helping someone else by offering a death and/or a catharsis dice to them.
+- The players describe the general type of actions their characters will take, including helping someone else by offering them a death die.

 - E.g. Distract to allow Eight of Swords to shine, run and hide, use fire from chandeliers with Rope death dice.